-This loop does require you to walk along Route 244 or through the Horsethief Lake campground and hike offtrail through the forest for about 1/2 mile to return to the Big Pine Trailhead, but either are very doable.
-I would suggest staying off the road as it winds a good deal through this area and has no real shoulder so drivers’ views can be impaired.
+This loop does require you to walk along Route 244 or through the Horsethief Lake campground, and then hike off-trail through the forest for about 1/2 mile to return to the Big Pine Trailhead.
+It is very doable though.
+I would suggest staying off the road as it winds a good deal through this area and has no real shoulder, so drivers’ views can be impaired.
 You can easily hike through the forest though while keeping the road in sight so as not to lose your way.
 The entire trip runs a little over 3.5 miles and takes 2 – 3 hours depending on your speed, how often you stop, etc.

-This lovely trail can be enjoyed throughout the year.
-Note that near the starting point, there has been considerable logging done in the area to deal with the residual dead trees due to the recent Pine Beetle infestation.
-The trail is usually well marked, but there are some points where it’s easy to lose your way as markers have fallen with the removal of the trees they were anchored to.
-The loop can be completed in any direction, though traversing it counterclockwise and ending with the Horsethief Lake portion of the trail seems to allow for the least amount of climbing, so that route is the option we prefer.
+This is a lovely trail that can be enjoyed throughout the year.
+It can be completed in any direction, though traversing it counterclockwise and ending with the Horsethief Lake portion of the trail seems to allow for the least amount of climbing, so that route is the option we prefer.

 The canyon and creek portions of the trek are mostly shaded so they allow for a cooler hike in the summer months and offer lovely color viewing opportunities in the fall.
-This trail can also be combined with others in the local area including further portions of the Centennial and Horsethief Lake Trails and the Willow Creek Trail that traverse farther into the Harney Wilderness.
+This trail can also be combined with others in the local area including further portions of the Centennial and Horsethief Lake trails, and the Willow Creek trail, that traverse farther into the Black Elk Wilderness.

 If you’re looking for an easier trail option in the Black Hills, get out and enjoy this nearby trail!

 Did you enjoy this post?
 Pin it!